-To document service objectives, all applicants must propose the target number of victims to whom services will be provided during FY2017 for each required service objective.
+To document service objectives, new and continuation must propose the target number of victims to whom services will be provided during FY2019, FY2020, and FY2021 for each required service objective.
 These targets should be listed on Attachment 2.

-All applicants must also check "Other Required Certifications" blanks on Attachment 3.
+New and Continuation must also check "Other Required Certifications" blanks on Attachment 3.